jmanuel1/personal-website/_drafts/my-music-catalog.md

 [LambdaPi](https://www.andres-loeh.de/LambdaPi/LambdaPi.pdf).
 The idea of getting Recalc to work on the web entertained me, since the Recalc backend is written in [Haskell](https://www.haskell.org/).
-Plus, a spreadsheet is an easy way to keep track of albums.
-Thus, I tried compiling the Recalc backend to JS and to a WebAssembly System Interface (WASI) program.
+Plus, a spreadsheet is an easy way to keep track of albums, which gave me an excuse to try using Recalc.
+Thus, I tried compiling the Recalc backend to JS, then to a WebAssembly System Interface (WASI) program.
 Unfortunately, I encountered linker errors that I didn't understand with [the Glasgow Haskell Compiler (GHC)'s](https://www.haskell.org/ghc/) JS backend, and I didn't feel like trying to get the WASM program to accept input asynchronously.
 I had trouble quickly understanding the Haskell code, so I decided to move on instead of dealing with the issues I had with WASM (specifically WASI).

 <!-- TODO: improve clickbait using AI -->
 <!-- TODO: discuss options I looked at -->